sait-wbdv/winter-2023/src/lib/content/assessments/dsgn-270/assignment-4.md

 ## Instructions

-1. Create a design system for your mockup (use a separate page in your design file)
+1. (optional) Create a design system for your mockup (use a separate page in your design file)

    - Colors
    - Fonts
    - One other field (ie: shadow)

 2. Create a mockup that makes use of UI components

    - Components should be created in the same page as your design system
    - UI elements that **must** be componentized:
      - elements that would be used on other web pages of the same site(header, footer, nav)
      - elements that are repeated on your landing page
+     - **anything that would appear in about the same form on future pages**

 3. Create a low res mobile wireframe of your mockup

    - Demonstrate how the design would resize onto a mobile device
    - This is a minimal design, placeholder text for long form text and shapes for images, but use the correct titles to make it easy to follow

-4. Export your files:

-- Pngs or pdfs for your design files (desktop and mobile)
+4. Export your files and submit links
-- Make sure the file naming conventions are appropriate for sending to a client (for the mockups) or using in a project (for the stylesheets)

 ---

 ## Marking Criteria

-This assignment will be marked out of 20 points, which will be given for each of the following:
+This assignment will be marked out of 15 points, which will be given for each of the following:

 ### Mockup Design: 5 points